ysayyed/ReactHooks/README.md

 - useId

 > Codes for the following topics:
-- [x] How to use useState Hook with onChange event listener.
+- [x] How to use useState hook with onChange event listener.
+- [x] How to use useState hook based on previous value, Example: increment / decrement counter.
 - [x] How to send data from Child to Parent, using useState and props.

+### Note :  I have used styled components library to use Component based styling.
+You can also use normal css though.

-## Author: Sayyed Muhammed Yaseen
+### Author: Sayyed Muhammed Yaseen